 While income is a primary factor in Medicaid eligibility, assets can also play a role, especially for certain programs.
 The asset limit may change, but will likely still be a consideration for some applicants.

-For many Medicaid programs, there are limits on the amount of assets an individual or family can have.
+For many Medicaid coverage programs, there are limits on the amount of assets an individual or family can have.
 The asset limit will often exclude certain types of assets, such as a primary residence or a vehicle used for transportation.

 It’s important to understand that asset rules can be complex and vary by state and program.
 Some long term care Medicaid programs, for example, have stricter asset limits and may look back at asset transfers made in the past five years.